CenterForTheBuiltEnvironment/comfort_tool/README.md

 # CBE Thermal Comfort Tool

-A web interface for comfort model calculations and visualizations according to ASHRAE Standard-55 and EN Standard 15251.
+A web interface for comfort model calculations and visualizations according to ASHRAE Standard-55, EN Standard 16798 and ISO Standard 7730.

 [Live deployment of the tool](http://comfort.cbe.berkeley.edu/).